ty-hal/GatorChat/Sprint3.md

-added search bar to home page to search for a specific section certain text/buttons header and footer adjusts if user is signed in or not edited profile picture in header to display user's profile picture if logged in
+added search bar to home page to search for a specific section certain text/buttons header and footer adjusts if user is signed in or not edited profile picture in header to display user's profile picture if logged in email cannot be changed after signing up can send an email if i forgot my password can create a thread

 ### Backend:
 - ......